Quantum algorithm for estimating volumes of convex bodies: Introduction

 Our \textbf{main technical contribution} is to show how to adapt the Chebyshev cooling schedule in~\cite{lovasz2006simulated} to the quantum MCMC framework in~\cite{wocjan2008speedup} using our quantum hit-and-run walk.
 The conductance lower bound together with the classical $\tilde{O}(n^{3})$ mixing time imply that we can perform one step of fixed-point amplitude amplification using $\tilde{O}(n^{1.5})$ queries to $O_{\K}$.
 Furthermore, the inner product between consecutive stationary states is a constant.
 These two facts ensure that the stationary state in each iteration can be prepared with $\tilde{O}(n^{1.5})$ queries to the membership oracle $O_{\K}$.
 The total number of iterations is still $\tilde{O}(\sqrt{n})$, as in the classical case.

 \paragraph{Quantum algorithm for nondestructive mean estimation (\sec{nondestructive})} In the next step, we consider how to estimate each ratio in the telescoping product at the \textsf{middle level}.
-Our main tool is quantum counting~\cite{brassard2002amplitude}, which estimates a probability $p\in[0,1]$ with error $\epsilon$ and high success probability using $O(1/\epsilon)$ quantum queries, a quadratic speedup compared to the classical complexity $O(1/\epsilon^{2})$ due to Chernoff's bound.
-In our case, we need to estimate the expectation of a random variable with bounded variance.
-This is achieved by truncating the random variable with reasonable upper and lower bounds and reducing to quantum counting, using the ``quantum Chebyshev inequality'' developed in \cite{hamoudi2019Chebyshev} (see \sec{quantum-Chebyshev}).
-Compared to the classical counterpart, this achieves quadratic speedup in the dependences on both variance and multiplicative error.
+The basic tool is quantum counting~\cite{brassard2002amplitude}, which estimates a probability $p\in[0,1]$ with error $\epsilon$ and high success probability using $O(1/\epsilon)$ quantum queries, a quadratic speedup compared to the classical complexity $O(1/\epsilon^{2})$.
+However, in our case we need to estimate the expectation of a random variable with bounded variance.
+We use the ``quantum Chebyshev inequality'' developed in \cite{hamoudi2019Chebyshev} which truncates the random variable with reasonable upper and lower bounds and then reduces to quantum counting; see \sec{quantum-Chebyshev}.\footnote{A related technique is the quantum Monte Carlo method of Montanaro~\cite{montanaro2015quantum}.
+Here we use~\cite{hamoudi2019Chebyshev} for two reasons: first, it has the advantage of handling multiplicative instead of additive errors, which is appropriate for estimating the telescoping ratios.
+Second, its quantum algorithm is based on amplitude estimation and hence can readily be made nondestructive, as discussed below.} Compared to the classical counterpart, it achieves quadratic speedup in the dependences on both variance and multiplicative error.

-There is an additional technical difficulty in quantum simulated annealing: classically, it is implicitly assumed that in the $(i+1)^{\text{th}}$ iteration we have samples to the stationary distribution in the $i^{\text{th}}$ iteration.
-Applying existing quantum mean estimation techniques to the quantum stationary state in the $i^{\text{th}}$ iteration would ruin that state and make it hard to use in the subsequent $(i+1)^{\text{th}}$ iteration.
-To resolve this issue, we show how to estimate the mean \emph{nondestructively} in the quantum Chebyshev inequality while keeping its quadratic speedup in the error dependence.
+There is an additional technical difficulty in quantum simulated annealing: classically, it is implicitly assumed that in the $(i+1)^{\text{st}}$ iteration we have samples to the stationary distribution in the $i^{\text{th}}$ iteration.
+Applying existing quantum mean estimation techniques to the quantum stationary state in the $i^{\text{th}}$ iteration would ruin that state and make it hard to use in the subsequent $(i+1)^{\text{st}}$ iteration.
+To resolve this issue, we estimate the mean \emph{nondestructively} in the quantum Chebyshev inequality while keeping its quadratic speedup in the error dependence using a nondestructive amplitude estimation technique developed in \cite{harrow2019adaptive}.
+Nondestructive mean estimation relies on the following observation: applying amplitude estimation on a state $|\psi\>$ results with high probability in the measurement collapsing to one of two states $|\psi_{+}\>,|\psi_{-}\>$ with constant overlap with $\psi$.
+The algorithm repeatedly projects these states onto $|\psi\>$: if the projection is successful then the state is restored, otherwise amplitude estimation can be performed again to obtain $|\psi_{+}\>,|\psi_{-}\>$ and the projection can be repeated.
+Due to the constant overlap, $\poly(\log(\delta^{-1}))$ repititions suffice to ensure that at least one of the projections succeeds with probability $\delta$.
+It remains to implement the required projection efficiently: we show how this can be accomplished using quantum walk operators corresponding to the Markov Chains in the MCMC framework; see \sec{proof-error-analysis}.